lorlouis/coding-assistant/README.md

 No it only changes the way exceptions are printed not the actual exception.

-> Is this code "production ready"
+> Is this code "production ready"?

 Don't.